hedeesaa/kubeScenarios/podBuilderImage/ReadMe.md

 - [ ] Implement a Github action to upload to the builder.
 - [ ] Implement a Github action to build Helm charts.
+- [ ] Edit Dockerfile to be more customizable.